-For in the end, as Sojourners magazine often pointed out about Graham's brand of Evangelicalism, Graham tragically practised evangelism without the Gospel-and helped to significantly pave the way to Trump.
-(See the next paragraph.)
+For in the end, as Sojourners magazine often pointed out in years gone by about Graham's brand of Evangelicalism, Graham tragically too often preached and practised evangelism without the Gospel-and thereby helped to significantly pave the way to Trump.

-Billy was throughout his career in the end sadly an antichrist idolater who worshipped at the shrine of American Christian Nationalism.
-A superb brief treatment of this is in Kristin Kobes du Mez, Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation, 16 chapters 1 & 2.
-She writes:
+Billy was throughout much of his career in the end sadly an antichrist idolater who worshipped at the shrine of American Christian Nationalism.
+A superb brief treatment of this is in Kobes du Mez, Jesus and John Wayne, 78 chapters 1 & 2.
+She writes straightforwardly:

-Graham preached a gospel of heroic [idolatrous] Christian nationalism . . . (p.
-25)
+Graham preached a gospel of heroic [idolatrous] Christian nationalism . . .